anderson-tsai/Facebook-Messenger-Analyzer/README.md

 ## Installing

 Download files, and download Facebook messenger history.
-Place folder titled 'messages' into same directory as python files.
-Open settings.ini and change the variable names accordingly.
-Run python files.
+Place folder titled "messages" into same directory as python files.
+Open "settings.ini" and change the variable names accordingly.
+Run analyzer.py to analyze messages, or run chatbot.py to create chatbot of conversation.

 ### Prerequisites